7-Template Dental WordPress Build, Figma-to-Elementor — 170 Hours, 30 Days

 Delivery team

-- Anton Hersun, xaverPRO — project lead (estimation, agency-side communication, per-template sign-off loop)
+• Anton Hersun, — project lead (estimation, agency-side communication, per-template sign-off loop)

 Agency-side project management and client-facing design decisions remained with the partner agency throughout.
-Our team was invisible to the end client (there was no end client on this engagement — the deliverable was the template itself).
+On this engagement there was no end client to face: the deliverable was the template itself, and the agency carried it into its own catalogue under its own brand.

 Don't have a spec yet?
 Send a one-paragraph description — we'll come back with the questions worth asking.
 Send a description →